Binary Neural Networks for Memory-Efficient and Effective Visual Place Recognition in Changing Environments: Introduction

-Binary neural networks are a class of CNNs characterized by a single bit precision for both weights and activations instead of the 32 bits used by conventional deep networks.
-So far, BNNs have been employed and highly optimized for classification tasks only, where they exhibit lower yet comparable accuracy to their full precision counterparts \cite{simons2019review,alizadeh2018a}.
+BNNs are a class of networks characterized by a single bit precision for both weights and activations instead of the 32 bits used by conventional deep neural networks.
+So far, BNNs have been employed and highly optimized for classification tasks only, where they exhibit lower yet comparable accuracy to their full-precision counterparts \cite{simons2019review,alizadeh2018a}.
 However, classification and VPR are different problems.
 The first aims to find the best fit among categories, while VPR consists of matching different images of the same scene.
-To the best of our knowledge, this paper is the first attempt to employ BNNs to solve the VPR problem effectively under environmental changes and with significantly reduced memory requirements.
-Our best model\footnote{Authors will share the model and source code upon the publication.}, dubbed FloppyNet, achieves comparable VPR performance to its full precision and deeper counterparts while consuming $99\%$ less memory.
-With a model size of 154 Kilobytes, FloppyNet can therefore be stored on an old single-sided $5^{1/4}$ floppy disk!
+To the best of our knowledge, this paper is the first attempt to employ BNNs to solve the VPR problem effectively under environmental changes and with significantly reduced memory requirements and computational effort.
+Our best model\footnote{https://github.com/bferrarini/FloppyNet\_TRO}, dubbed FloppyNet, achieves comparable VPR performance to its full-precision and deeper counterparts while consuming $99\%$ less memory and running seven times faster.
+With a model size of 154 Kilobytes, FloppyNet can therefore be stored in an old \text{$5^{1/4}$-inch} floppy disk!

 The rest of this paper is organized as follows.
 Section \ref{sec:work} presents an overview of the related work.
-Section III presents our multi-step approach to obtain compact BNNs for VPR.
+Section \ref{sec:bnnvpr} presents the proposed multi-step approach to obtain compact BNNs for VPR.
 The evaluation criteria and the experimental setup are described in Section \ref{sec:experiment}.
-Results are presented and discussed in Section \ref{sec:results}.
+A comprehensive binary layers analysis for VPR applications is proposed in Section \ref{ssec:layers}.
+VPR performance results and real-time benchmarks are presented and discussed in Sections \ref{ssec:comparison} and \ref{sec:deployment}, respectively.
+Section \ref{sec:handcrafted} compares the proposed BNN with several handcrafted image descriptors.
 Conclusions are drawn in Section \ref{sec:conclusions}.